Amine2026/FairTravel/README.md

 - Added RecommendationsList and EventsList React components to display recommendations and events from the backend.
 - Added detail endpoints in Flask for activities, events, and recommendations.
 - Integrated detail views in React: click an activity, event, or recommendation to see its properties.
+- Added search bars to Activities, Events, and Recommendations pages for easy filtering in the frontend.

 This file is a quick reference.
 Update as your ontology grows!